-- All other steps to encourage the student to follow school rules and instruction have failed: - Persistent and defiant behaviour including homophobic, sexist or racist bullying - Sexual misconduct - Using or being under the influence of drugs or alcohol - Supply or possession of an illegal drug or alcohol - Bringing in/carrying an offensive weapon or illegal substance - Verbal abuse against a student or member of staff. - Serious actual or threatened violence against a student or member of staff. - Fighting - Smoking on Site - Serious and/or continued bullying - Cheating in a test or exam - Stealing or possession of stolen property - Vandalism or the destruction of property - Racist, homophobic, sexist or discriminatory language or behaviour - Deliberate involvement in or instigation of conflict - Bringing non-students onto site for the purpose of instigating conflict
+- All other steps to encourage the student to follow school rules and instruction have failed: - Persistent and defiant behaviour including homophobic, sexist or racist bullying - Sexual misconduct - Using or being under the influence of drugs or alcohol - Supply or possession of an illegal drug or alcohol - Bringing in/carrying an offensive weapon or illegal substance - Verbal abuse against a student or member of staff. - Serious actual or threatened violence against a student or member of staff. - Fighting - Smoking or vaping, on or near the school Site - Serious and/or continued bullying - Cheating in a test or exam - Stealing or possession of stolen property - Vandalism or the destruction of property - Racist, homophobic, sexist or discriminatory language or behaviour - Deliberate involvement in or instigation of conflict - Bringing non-students onto site for the purpose of instigating conflict